Vladimir Potanin: Awards

+Sanctions

+In January 2018, Potanin appeared on the US Treasury's "Putin list" of 210 individuals closely associated with Russian president Vladimir Putin.

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 On 6 April 2022, the Trudeau government added Potanin to its sanctions list over the Russian invasion of Ukraine.

-On 29 June 2022, the Johnson government added Potanin to its sanctions list over the Russian invasion of Ukraine.

 On 15 December 2022, the US Treasury joined others by adding Potanin to its sanction list.